Skyscanner/backpack-react-native/UNRELEASED.md

 - `bpk-component-calendar`:
 - `bpk-component-dialog`:
-  - Updraded Backpack cocoapod dependency to `10.0.0`.
+  - Upgraded Backpack pod dependency to `10.0.0`.

 ## How to write a good changelog entry